-We typically get paid commission from the insurance company direct, you do not have to pay a seperate fee and this does not make your policy more expensive.
+We typically get paid commission from the insurance company direct, you do not have to pay a seperate fee and this.

 Please note the above is just a guide and as independent financial advisers we offer other ways in which you can pay us for our services.
 Please contact us to find out more and request our services and charges document.

 We achieve this by harnessing the latest technology (including cash flow modelling and portfolio analysis) to help clients picture their changing financial circumstances now and the future, with a focus on stress testing any planning on a regular basis to ensure it continues to meet their needs.